-3.13.
+5.14.
 Equal Time or Substantial and Significant Time

-- 3.13.1.
-Section 65DAA states that if ESPR is ordered, then the court is mandated to consider equal time or substantial and significant time if it is in the best interests of the child and it is workable. - 3.13.2.
-Even though the law states that ESPR only relates to parental responsibility (decision making about long term matters) and does not include a presumption about the amount of time spent with the child, it has been misinterpreted by the community as relating to time and the starting point of negotiations as being equal time. - 3.13.3.
+- 5.14.1.
+Section 65DAA states that if equal shared parental responsibility is ordered, then the court is mandated to consider equal time or substantial and significant time if it is in the best interests of the child and it is workable. - 5.14.2.
+Even though the law states that equal shared parental responsibility only relates to parental responsibility (decision making about long term matters)

+- 5.14.3.
 The word 'equal' is inappropriate when determining what arrangements are best for children, including decision-making under parental responsibility.
 We recommend the term "shared parental responsibility" be used and that there be no link between shared parental responsibility and the time children spend with their parents.
-Further, the legislative emphasis on equal time, and significant and substantial time, contributes to the silencing of victims of violence. - 3.13.4.
+Further, the legislative emphasis on equal time, and significant and substantial time, contributes to the silencing of victims of violence. - 5.14.4.
 WLSA recommends that the provisions in relation to equal time and substantial and significant time be repealed.
-The judiciary, advisors and family dispute resolution practitioners should only need to consider what arrangements are best for children based on an assessment of the best interests factors in the circumstances of individual cases. - 3.13.5.
-WLSA supports Professor Chisholm's recommendation that the best interests factors include the following provision:
+The judiciary, advisors and family dispute resolution practitioners should only need to consider what arrangements are best for children based on an assessment of the best interests factors in the circumstances of individual cases. - 5.14.5.
+WLSA supports Professor Chisholm's recommendation7 that the best interests factors include the following provision: